open-feature/community/interested-parties.md

 # Interested Parties

 This page lists individual and organization stakeholders who declared their interest in the project.
-Being an _Interested Party_ does **NOT** imply any committment to dedicate time to the project or to adopt OpenFeature.
+Being an _Interested Party_ does **NOT** imply any commitment to dedicate time to the project or to adopt OpenFeature.

 ## Participating